LLNL/MPI-Stages/README.md

 # ExaMPI

 ## Build Instructions
+0. `git checkout develop` (Temporarily need to be on the develop branch)
-1. make
+1. `make`

 (will change later with cmake)

 ## Usage
-1. source ./runtime/environment
+1. `source ./runtime/environment`
-2. mpicc main.c -o main
+2. `mpicc main.c -o main`
-3. mpiexec -n N ./main
+3. `mpiexec -n N ./main`

-mpiexec has many options, access via mpiexec --help
+mpiexec has many options, access via `mpiexec --help`

+`-n N` specifies the number of concurrent processes to launch

+## Notes
+1. If you are using OSX, you must install gcc.
+By default, using the gcc command on OSX calls to clang which is currently unsupported.
+2. Every time a new shell is opened you must run `./runtime/environment` in order to force your system to use ExaMPI's mpicc and mpiexec.